 Below we've posted 3 graphs displaying average nightly cost patterns by star rating class in Boston, MA.
 Analyze these illustrations to determine the most cost effective time period to book in Boston for upcoming travels.

-Luxury Hotel Choices in Boston, MA
+What are some Luxury Hotel Choices in Boston, MA?

-4 Star Average Prices: $232.29
+4 Star Average Prices: $239.46

 Treat yourself to a luxurious stay in one of Boston's many fine hotels.
 At Fifteen Beacon, each room comes equipped with a fireplace and flat-screen television to enjoy.
 The fitness center and spa are free to use, and babysitting can be provided for a fee.
 Room service is available 24 hours to satisfy any midnight munchies you may have after exploring all day.
 In case someone forgot to pack an item, shopping is available on site to help remedy the situation.
 Pets are also allowed, so feel free to bring your furry friends to enjoy the stay with you.